Concordium/concordium-rosetta/README.md

 ## Testing

-### Running Rosetta CLI for testing
+### Rosetta CLI tool

+The Rosetta team maintains a [CLI tool](https://github.com/coinbase/mesh-cli) that includes commands for verifying that the implementation produces valid results.
+This includes consistency checks of the balance of all accounts, i.e. that all changes in balances are accounted for in transactions.

+The test will fail if run with the official Rosetta CLI tool because it doesn't understand how Concordium does account aliases.
-We forked the Rosetta CLI tool to make it understand account aliases, i.e. that a transaction affecting the balance of an account affects all aliases of that account as well.
+We therefore [forked](https://github.com/Concordium/rosetta-cli) the tool to make it accept that a transaction affecting the balance of an account affects all aliases of that account as well.

-The test will fail if run with the official Rosetta CLI tool.

-To run our forked rosetta-cli tool you must have a running instance of both the [concordium-node](https://github.com/Concordium/concordium-node) and the concordium rosetta API implementation:
+To run the test you need a running instance of both the [concordium-node](https://github.com/Concordium/concordium-node) and the Conocordium Rosetta.

+The easiest way to run Rosetta and the tool is by using the [provided](./docker-compose.yaml) Docker Compose deployment with the profile `check-data` enabled.
+See the following sections for alternative methods.

+#### Build and run (direct)

 ```bash
 concordium-rosetta --network testnet